Carrie Underwood Stuns In Dazzling Mesh Dress And Gets Emotional In ‘Cry Pretty’ Thank You Video

 Carrie Underwood‘s last “Cry Pretty Tour 360” show took place on Halloween night, but the “Drinking Alone” singer wasn’t quite finished treating her fans to the concert content that they can’t seem to get enough of.
 On Sunday, Carrie uploaded one last Instagram video loaded with footage from each of her tour stops.
 It also served as a fashion diary of sorts, and it included a special message for her supporters.

 For her video farewell, Carrie Underwood rocked one of her signature sparkly stage outfits.
 The form-fitting dress featured a sheer mesh overlay that glittered when Carrie moved, and it looked like the wine-colored fabric underneath it was also shiny.
-The 36-year-old country music star accessorized her look with a glittering black and silver beaded choker and a pair of silver drop statement earrings.
+The 36-year-old country music star accessorized her look with a glittering black-and-silver beaded choker and a pair of silver drop statement earrings.
 The dazzling jewelry featured three tiers of bejeweled discs.

-Carrie wore her platinum blonde locks parted to the side in soft waves, and her makeup was flawless.
+Carrie wore her platinum blond locks parted to the side in soft waves, and her makeup was flawless.
 She wore dark eye makeup, but her frosted lipstick was a soft pink shade.
 She had peachy blush on her cheeks, and her skin was glowing.

 Carrie’s video began with words of thanks to her fans.